• Skip to primary navigation

 Rolled oats, chia seeds and spices in a glass working jar on a brown wood table.

-Step 1: Place the oats, spices, seeds and milk in a small jar and mix to combine with a spoon.
+Place the oats, spices, seeds and kefir in a small jar and stir to combine.

 Overnight oats topped with fresh blueberries in a glass working jar.